 - SCiP Alliance Hub Cymru events

 - Local authority action plan meetings

-- SCiP Alliance Thriving Lives Conference.
+- SCiP Alliance Thriving Lives Conferences.

-The Regional School Liaison Officers (RSLOs) for Service children, will work with any ambassadors who support SSCE Cymru activities, to ensure they feel happy, safe, confident and well prepared.
+The Regional School Liaison Officers (RSLOs) for Service children will work with any ambassadors who support SSCE Cymru activities, to ensure they feel happy, safe, confident and well-prepared.